top of page

 Chocolate chip cookie bars

-They will still taste great the next day but know that there is NOTHING that will compare to eating one of these soon after they've been baked.
+They will still taste great the next day and do keep their chewy and soft texture for a few days after baking, but of course there is nothing that will compare to eating one of these soon after they've been baked.
 The next day they'll have that same chewy texture but the edges will soften a bit which still tastes incredible.

 I've dabbled before with cookie bars, and my favorite until now were my Reese's cookie bars (which I still highly recommend if you're a peanut butter cup lover like I am).
 The big difference in this recipe in the dough is the combination of brown and granulated sugar.
 This gives that classic chocolate chip cookie taste that just can't be beat.
 You'll load them up of course too with your favorite chocolate chips - when I'm going classic, my favorites are the semisweet chocolate chips from Guittard.
 In a chocolate chip cookie I usually go for chopped chocolate or larger chunks, but for the bars I wanted the classic chip look and it really worked perfectly.

-For this recipe, I opted to use a stand mixer and to chill the dough so that we could mimic the texture and taste of a chocolate chip cookie as closely as possible.
-You certainly can make this recipe without a stand mixer by using a hand mixer or the old fashioned way with a bowl and spatula and similarly you can skip the chill period but just know you'll get the best result by using a mixer (stand or hand) and chilling.
-If you do choose to make this dough by hand, ensure that your butter is truly softened at room temperature and that you spend enough time at the start creaming your sugar and butter together.
+For this recipe, I opted to use a hand mixer and to chill the dough so that we could mimic the texture and taste of a chocolate chip cookie as closely as possible.
+A stand mixer of course also works great.
+Though I don't recommend it, you can make this dough without a mixer - if you do choose to make this dough by hand, ensure that your butter is truly softened at room temperature and that you spend enough time at the start creaming your sugar and butter together.
 Making sure your eggs are at room temperature will also help with this process.
+The chill is something I wouldn't skip.
+I know it's so hard to wait but even just a few hours of chilling the dough will help to get you the most delicious, chewy texture for your bars.
+It's a great afternoon activity and then you can chill your dough while you enjoy dinner, bake at night and enjoy!

 Ingredients: